Allan9c/Auto-chat-games/README.md

 # MYFIRST APP

-this app can auto answer chat game in the server minecraft im playing xD download file and run hax.exe from disc file
+this app can auto answer chat game in the server minecraft im playing xD download file and run hax.exe from dist file